JonCooperWorks/harness/README.md

 ### High-Level Flow

 1. **Exploit Owner** encrypts the exploit payload and signs it, then encrypts the inner envelope to the target's public key (onion encryption)
-2. **Target** decrypts the envelope, signs execution arguments and expiration, creating an approved package
+2. **Target** decrypts the envelope, verifies Exploit Owner signature (ensures chain-of-custody), then signs execution arguments and expiration, creating an approved package
 3. **Harness** verifies both signatures, checks expiration, decrypts the payload, and executes it in a WASM sandbox

 ### Key Components